Non-disclosure agreement (unilateral, premium)

 The fundamental obligation under the NDA is for the recipient to keep the information disclosed secret.
 In addition, the recipient may be obliged to only use the information in good faith and for specified purposes.
 The recipient must also keep the information secure.

 In some limited situations the recipient may have a right to disclose the information to another person, for instance where it needs to disclose the information to its professional advisers.

 This premium NDA includes provisions (absent from the standard non disclosure agreement) containing more detailed non disclosure undertakings obligations and an indemnity benefiting the disclosor.
-It also includes a publicity clause, a data protection clause, an intellectual property rights clause and a formal notice clause.Ask about this document
+It also includes a publicity clause, an intellectual property rights clause and a formal notice clause.Ask about this document

 Non-disclosure agreement (unilateral, premium) contents